ccmywish/ghcurl/README.md

 # Download and install it to a path you like
 ghcurl BetaPictoris/timeleft timeleft -i ~/tmp/bin

-# Install and rename it to what you like
+# Install and rename it to what you like, here, to 'gd'
-ghcurl BetaPictoris/timeleft timeleft -i tl
+ghcurl dlvhdr/gh-dash linux-amd64 -i gd

-# Or, like this
+# or, like this
-ghcurl BetaPictoris/timeleft timeleft -i ~/tmp/bin/tl
+ghcurl dlvhdr/gh-dash linux-amd64 -i ~/tmp/bin/gd
 ```